GiviMAD/rustpotter/README.md

         "hey_home_g_1.wav": 0.6618781,
         "hey_home_g_2.wav": 0.62885964
     },
-    /// Partial detections counter.
+    /// Number of partial detections.
-    counter: 40
+    counter: 40,
+    /// Gain applied by the gain-normalizer or 1.
+    gain: 1.,
 }
 ```

+Rustpotter exposes a reference to the current partial detection, to allow read access to it if needed.

 ## Web Demos

- This [spot demo](https://givimad.github.io/rustpotter-worklet-demo/) is available so you can quickly try out Rustpotter using a web browser.
+ The [spot demo](https://givimad.github.io/rustpotter-worklet-demo/) is available so you can quickly try out Rustpotter using a web browser.

  It includes some models generated using multiple voices from a text-to-speech service.
  You can also load your own ones.

- This [model generator demo](https://givimad.github.io/rustpotter-create-model-demo/) is available so you can quickly generate rustpotter models using your own voice.
+ The [model generator demo](https://givimad.github.io/rustpotter-create-model-demo/) is available so you can quickly record samples and generate Rustpotter models using your own voice.

-Please note that `both run entirely on your browser, your voice is not sent anywhere`.
+Please note that `both run entirely on your browser, your voice is not sent anywhere`, they are hosted using Github Pages.

 ## Related projects

-* [rustpotter-cli](https://github.com/GiviMAD/rustpotter-cli): Use rustpotter on the `shell`.
+* [rustpotter-cli](https://github.com/GiviMAD/rustpotter-cli): Use Rustpotter on the `shell`.
+(Window, macOs and Linux).
-* [rustpotter-java](https://github.com/GiviMAD/rustpotter-java): Use rustpotter on `java`.
+* [rustpotter-java](https://github.com/GiviMAD/rustpotter-java): Use Rustpotter on `java`.
+(Mvn package and generator)
 * [rustpotter-wasm](https://github.com/GiviMAD/rustpotter-wasm): Generator for javascript + wasm module.
-* [rustpotter-web](https://www.npmjs.com/package/rustpotter-web): Npm package generated with rustpotter-wasm targeting `web`.
+* [rustpotter-web](https://www.npmjs.com/package/rustpotter-web): Use Rustpotter on the `web`.
+(Npm package generated with rustpotter-wasm)
-* [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet): Ready to use package for `web`, simplifies `using Rustpotter as a Web Audio API node processor` (runs rustpotter-web using an AudioWorklet/ScriptProcessor depending on availability).
+* [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet): Use Rustpotter as a `Web Audio API node processor`.
+(Runs rustpotter-web using an AudioWorklet/ScriptProcessor depending on availability)

 ## Versioning

-Rustpotter versions prior to v2.0.0 are not recommended.
+Rustpotter versions prior to v2.0.0 are not recommended, this version was started from scratch reusing some code.

 Since 1.0.0 it will stick to [semver](https://semver.org), and a model compatibly break will be  marked by a MAJOR version change, same will apply for related packages (cli, wasm-wrapper, java-wrapper...).